 - Qualify NEET UG

-- Use expected NEET scores and state-wise cutoffs to estimate possible colleges
+- Use NEET scores and state-wise cutoffs to estimate possible colleges

 - Select the preferred state for MBBS admission